Will-Griffin/admin-wiki/Onboarding/Service_API_Certification.md

 ##Submission Review Process

-Once DMH receives the CSV file from Contractor, Certification Analysts will review transactions in the logs from each environment and compare against csv.
+1. Once DMH receives the CSV file from Contractor, Certification Analysts will review transactions in the logs from each environment and compare against csv.

-Provider will be activated in production environment when all required service request messages and their corresponding responses are logged without errors in QA.
+2. Provider will be activated in production environment when all required service request messages and their corresponding responses are logged without errors in QA.

-In production, monitoring will continue by Certification Analysts until all remaining operations listed in the certification script are logged.
+3. In production, monitoring will continue for providers in Scenario 1-2 by Certification Analysts until all remaining operations listed in the certification script are logged.

-Consistent failures indicate a problem, and the provider will be notified to correct or be disconnected from production.
+NOTE: Consistent failures indicate a problem, and the provider will be notified to correct or be disconnected from production.

+###Queries Used
 - Successful messages:

   ```sql